lando/leia/README.md

 You can also explicitly tell `leia` what shell to use with the `--shell` option.
 However, currently only `bash`, `sh`, `zsh` and `cmd` are supported options.

 **In most use cases it's best to just let `leia` decide the shell to use automatically.**

+## Advanced Usage

+Leia also allows you to specify additional h2 sections in your `markdown` for setup and cleanup commands that run before and after your core tests.
+You can tell `leia` what words these headers should start with in order to be flagged as setup and cleanup commands using the `--setup-header` and `--cleanup-header` options.

+[Here](https://github.com/lando/leia/blob/main/examples/setup-cleanup-example.md) is an example of a markdown file with Setup, Testing and Cleanup sections.
+And [here](https://github.com/lando/leia/blob/main/examples) is a whole directory of examples that we test on every commit.

 ## Issues, Questions and Support